DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/04UserGuide/02Workspace/fdpermission.md

 # Description of folder permissions

-Folders have permission mapping capabilities, which can map the permissions of users/user groups in this folder to subfolders, workspaces and resources under it.
+Folders have permission mapping capabilities, which can map the permissions of users/groups in this folder to subfolders, workspaces and resources under it.

-If the user/user group is Folder Admin role in this folder, it is still Folder Admin role when mapped to a subfolder, and Workspace Admin is mapped to the workspace under it;
+If the user/group is Folder Admin role in this folder, it is still Folder Admin role when mapped to a subfolder, and Workspace Admin is mapped to the workspace under it;
-If a Namespace is bound in `Workspace and Hierarchy` -> `Resource Group`, the user/user group is also a Namespace Admin after mapping.
+If a Namespace is bound in `Workspace and Hierarchy` -> `Resource Group`, the user/group is also a Namespace Admin after mapping.

 !!! note